Nodal structure of bound-state wave functions for systems with quartic dispersion: Quantization condition for double quartic problem

-which gives $S_0(x)=\int^x dx(E-V(x))^{1/4}/a$.
+Integrating the equation for $S_1'$, we obtain $S_1=i\ln p^{3/2}$.
 Notice that terms in the expansion $S'=\sum_{n=0}^\infty\hbar^n S'_n$ with odd $n\ge3$ are total derivatives like in the case of the Schrödinger equation and vanish after integrating over the closed contour in the complex plane encircling turning points \cite{Ito2021}.
+The total derivatives terms in $S'_n$ with even $n\ge2$ do not contribute either.